Kurt7275/Library-management/README.md

-# JavaFX-Library-Management-Information-System
+# Library-Management-Information-System
 A computerized system for Libraries to manage books, manage students, calculate fines, produce reports and manage daily book transaction.

+# School Project Purposes

 ## Libraries Used